 'I understand those concerns very well.
 Just imagine: you just arrived here, you moved into a house, you may have had your partner join you, you've sent your children to school, because they too, need to learn Dutch.
 And then, all of a sudden, you get the message that internationals are no longer welcome here.
 I find that incredibly unfortunate.
 Of course, I understand that we are facing a number of problems, for example on the housing market.
 These issues mainly affect the Randstad, but we must now largely solve them in the region.
 I do believe we can make slightly higher demands on internationals than we did in the past.
 You may expect our staff to have some command of the Dutch language and, in time, to be able to teach in it as well.
-But for now it's just a blunt message from The Hague: you're not welcome.'
+But for now there is just a blunt message from The Hague: "You're not welcome."
+I don't find that reasonable.'